SaRCiSP

 How Interventions Are Designed

 Three wins from one intervention: an environmental problem removed, value created from waste, and an income stream for the people doing the work.
-SaRCiSP seeks out this design wherever it can – in every commune where it operates.
+SaRCiSP seeks out this design – solving a problem while creating value from it – wherever it can, in every commune where it operates.

 Programme-Level Arrangements